NW Clinic for Voice & Swallowing

 Please continue to read through our website, and find out a little more about our providers, what a typical visit includes, the anatomy of your voice and swallowing system, medical conditions that affect the voice and swallowing, tools we use to diagnose the problem, and rehabilitation treatments and therapies we provide for our patients.

-Full time clinical fellowships (2) are being offered at the NW Center for voice and Swallowing, Otolaryngology / Head & Neck Surgery at OHSU.
+Full-time clinical fellowships (2) are being offered at the NW Center for Voice and Swallowing, Otolaryngology-Head and Neck Surgery of Oregon Health & Science University in Portland, Oregon.
 The primary purpose of the program is to train professionals in the areas of voice and swallowing disorders.
-Training in direct patient care to patients (adult and pediatric) with voice disorders, laryngeal voice restoration, speech and swallowing disorders after head and neck cancer, and adult dysphagia.
+Training in direct patient care to patients (adult and pediatric) with voice disorders; alaryngeal voice restoration, speech and swallowing disorders after head and neck cancer and adult dysphagia.

 Training program description for Speech-Language Pathology

-The stipend for the 2013-14 academic year is 35k per annum in addition to health benefits.
+The stipend for 2016-2017 is 43K per annum in addition to health benefits.
 This is a 12 month appointment.
-The beginning date for the fellowship is the first week of September.
+The beginning date for the fellowship is August 29, 2016.

 Letters and inquiries should be addressed to: